mattsmart/biomodels/README.md

 # biomodels
-Scripts for a variety of modelling projects
+Scripts for a few different modelling projects
 Main Languages: Python and MATLAB

 Contents: